vmware-tanzu/rotate-instance-identity-certificates/docs/riic-docs/content/docs/running.md

 Application Service 2.7 or later, as that version automatically rotates those certs on upgrade.

-The tool operates on all BOSH deployments that have Diego cells, including TAS, TASW, and Isolation Segments for TAS.
+Riic operates on all BOSH deployments that have Diego cells, including TAS, TASW, and Isolation Segments for TAS.

 {{% notice info %}}